kinde-oss/kinde-java-sdk/README.md

 #### Setup .env environmental files.

 The Kinde library supports .env files.
-The must be located in the directory from which the application is executed.
+They must be located in the directory from which the application is executed.

 ```shell
 KINDE_DOMAIN=https://<replace>.kinde.com